-Achieve healthy, vibrant, and safe coastal communities in Oregon.
+Achieve healthy, vibrant, safe, and resilient coastal communities in Oregon.

 OCZMA unites local government and elected and appointed officials on the Oregon Coast.
 Through OCZMA, local government officials: advocate with a collective voice on coastal policy, exchange ideas and build new leadership skills, pursue transformational and cost-effective solutions, enrich the public’s understanding of local government, and exercise exemplary leadership in public service.

 - Promote education and awareness of, and advocate for, issues related to Oregon’s Coastal Zone.

 - Disseminate information that promotes education and awareness of coastal issues.

 - Provide facilitation, coordination, mediation, and conflict resolution.

 - Be a source of information and a conduit of objective information about salient issues impacting the Oregon Coast by acting as an information clearinghouse.